NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 # colav-simulator
 This repository implements a framework for simulating and evaluating autonomous ship collision avoidance (COLAV) control strategies.

 The main functionality is contained in the `Simulator` class of `simulator.py`, which loads and runs scenarios.
-One can visualize the results underway, save visualizations/animations from the results, and use the `colav_evaluation_tool` afterwards to evaluate the performance of the own-ship (potentially) running a COLAV algorithm.
+One can visualize the results underway, save the results, and use the `colav_evaluation_tool` afterwards to evaluate the performance of the own-ship (potentially) running a COLAV algorithm.
 The `seacharts` package is used to provide usage of Electronic Navigational Charts for visualization and anti-grounding purposes.

 [![platform](https://img.shields.io/badge/platform-linux-lightgrey)]()
 [![python version](https://img.shields.io/badge/python-3.10-blue)]()